top of page

 Unanswerable questions swarmed her, setting off unrelenting anxiety.
 Which set her growing alarm into full-blown panic.

 Suddenly, the overhead lights blinded her with their brightness.
 Through tears that streamed down her cheeks and clouded her vision, she saw a tall, silvery blonde woman and a somewhat overweight, shorter black man approach her bed.
 Both wore white lab coats over their everyday clothes.
-A woman, with short graying black hair, followed behind the first two, balancing a fully loaded tray.
+A woman, with short, graying black hair, followed behind the first two, balancing a fully loaded tray.

 The blonde woman reached the bed first.
 She grabbed the patient’s flailing arms and firmly pushed them against the mattress.
 Panicking, the young woman struggled to free herself.
 She screeched, “Who are you people and what are you doing to me?”